molgenis/molgenis/docs/developer_documentation/intellij.md

 Whenever you tab from molgenis to the browser, all modified resources will be copied to the deployed exploded war.
 A browser reload should display the changes.

+Note: In some cases intelij might not pick up all changes in the file system made during the build process.
+This may result in an error referencing a missing jar file.
+This can be fixed by selecting the 'Synchronize molgenis' option from the project action menu.

 ## Security
 See also the [MOLGENIS Security settings](./security.md)